Spectacular Greece Island Adventure with Athens, and the Islands of Crete, Santorini, Naxos, Mykonos and Delos.

 Our final days will be spent on the Islands of Mykonos and Delos.
 Famous for its minimal Cycladic Architecture, Mykonos is full of Traditional Whitewashed Houses and Blue-Domed Churches.
 We will have a walking tour of Mykonos Town and also an Eternal Delos Tour with impressive mosaics and the breathtaking architectural miracles of the Hellenistic and Roman installations of an important urban centre older more than 2000 years old.

-Price includes 15 nights luxury and boutique accommodation, 9 dinners, 10 lunches and breakfast each morning, all activities, sightseeing and entrance fees as listed in itinerary, all taxes, fees and service charges.
+Price includes 15 nights luxury and boutique accommodation, all breakfasts, lunches and dinners listed in the itinerary, all activities, sightseeing and entrance fees as listed in itinerary, all taxes, fees and service charges.
 Guided minibus travel with luggage handling.

 $500 deposit to book your spot.